koolquark/nkmedia/doc/concepts.md

 ## Offers and Answers

 In NkMEDIA, _offer_ and _answer_ objects are related not only to _sdp_, but can include may other pieces of information.
-As a matter of fact, and offer or answer could exists without sdp, if it is not yet available.
+Offer and answers could exists without sdp, if it is not yet available.

 Offers as described as a json object, with the following fields.
 All of them are optional: